Amazon’s Prime Early Access Sale continues today — here are the top deals remaining

 - The Mr Ironstone Galvanized Raised Garden Bed Kit is a solid value at 20% off.

-- The Westinghouse 12500 Watt Home Backup Generator has you back when the power goes out.
+- The Westinghouse 12500 Watt Home Backup Generator has your back when the power goes out.
 You can buy it for 34% off.

 - The WORX 3-in-1 Electric Leaf Blower has everything you need to clean up your lawn this fall.
 It is available for 36% off.